mcamiano/namespacing/README.md

 VERSION #=> '1.0.0'
 ```

-There are currently two ways to define constants in the proper scoping to avoid this issue.
+There are currently three ways to define constants in the proper scoping to avoid this issue:

-__Define the full scope of the constant__
+1. __Define the full scope of the constant__
 ```rb
 ns 'rails.active.version' do
   Rails::Active::Version::MAJOR = 1